Step Three: Creating a Course Plan on APR 2.0

 By the time you receive our mailing packet in early to mid-July, you will know a lot about your fall semester - your FYP course, your advisor, your housing, your second course (or second and third courses for the pre-health, biology, biochemistry or Neuroscience tracks) - but you still have one or two more courses to choose to make up a complete fall schedule.
 These courses will come from a “course plan” of possible options that you will assemble over the summer - courses you are interested in taking this fall from among those available.
 You will create this list in our on-line registration system called APR 2.0.

-In early to mid-July, using your SLU network ID and password, you will be able to access our Academic Planning and Registration (APR 2.0) system.
+In mid-July, using your SLU network ID and password, you will be able to access our Academic Planning and Registration (APR 2.0) system.
 APR 2.0 is the on-line system that allows you to review available courses, create a course plan, and register for courses.
 This summer, you will be using the system mainly to create your course plan for the fall.

 You will find instructions for how to use APR 2.0 here.
 Those instructions will alert you to some issues to pay attention to as you choose courses for your plan.
 Here are some others to consider:

 - Not all courses are open to first-year students.
 Many courses have prerequisites or are simply too advanced for new college students.
 Pay attention to those restrictions.

 - As noted in Step Two, you are the last group of students to register for classes.
 This means that many classes are already full, and you will need to wait to take those classes in later semesters.